THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 - Cadre can inject intelligence updates, obstacles, or simulate equipment malfunctions per zone.

-- Vary OPFOR tactics across zones (one team delays, one ambushes, one defends) to create distinct planning problems for each SL.
+- Vary OPFOR tactics across zones (one team delays, one ambushes, one defends) to create distinct contact problems for each SL.

 NOTE: UAS/Counter-UAS injects are OPTIONAL and should only be used if authorized by the Commandant and incorporated into the approved POI.